ulinnuhaha/truku_translation/README.md

 # Bilingual translation of Chinese and Truku languages
-This is a repository for a translation model between Truku and Chinese languages using LLMs.
+This is a repository for a bidirectional translation model between Truku and Chinese languages (Truku ↔ Chinese) using LLMs.
 We build some pre-trained models from LLMs to perform bilingual translation between Truku and Chinese languages.
+In the experimental stage, we used three LLMs.
+They are:
+* mT5-small
+* NLLB-200's distilled 600M
+* mBART-50

 # Run the training model to fine-tune LLMs for bilingual translation
 To perform the fine-tuning process of LLMs to create the translation model between Truku and Chinese languages, you can run the `model_train.py` script as the following command: